keypup-io/cloudtasker/README.md

 ## Error Handling

 Jobs failing will automatically return an HTTP error to Cloud Task and trigger a retry at a later time.
-The number of retries Cloud Task will do depends on the configuration of your queue in Cloud Tasks.
+The number of Cloud Task retries Cloud Task will depend on the configuration of your queue in Cloud Tasks.

 ### HTTP Error codes